-The Mensch Prize for Barrett Students
+The Mensch Prize for Arizona State University Barrett Honors Students

 It is the shared value of The Bill and Dianne Mensch Foundation, Inc. and ASU to empower students to reach their full potential and create value for the world around them.